H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 - The **judge pipeline** (Chapter 33) scores responses for truth, alignment, ethics, and consistency.
 It operates *within* the LLM ensemble's response construction process.
 - **Phase 4.5** applies threshold enforcement *after* the judge pipeline has run, using judge scores in the completed `UltimateResponse`.

 **Current limitation:** As of March 25, 2026, the truth and alignment judges use heuristic pattern-matching (`heuristic_contradiction_v1`), not live GBIM queries.
-Phase 4.5 is in log+passthrough mode — even if score thresholds are not met, the response is not blocked during the OI-02 recalibration period.
+Phase 4.5 is in log+passthrough mode — even if score thresholds are not met, the response is not blocked during the OI-02 recalibration period. ★ When GBIM-grounded judge scoring is implemented, it will draw on PostgreSQL `msjarvis` (port **5433** ★, 5,416,521 entities with `confidence_decay` metadata) and ChromaDB (port **8000** ★, 40 collections, 6,675,442 vectors) for ground-truth validation — no architectural interface change required.

 When output BBB threshold recalibration is complete and blocking is re-enabled, the verdict gate will operate as follows: